 - Promises over preferences.
 Goodwill is fragile; verifiable commitments travel.

-- Formalize without legalism.
+- Formalise without legalism.
 Contracts record obligations in public form, but later packs still test, revise, and repair them.

 - Two lanes.
 Big changes follow the full contract; small, safe-to-fail bets run in a sandbox with tighter bounds and quicker cycles.